jeremyosborne/dnpk/README.md

         - [ ] Addition: armyHealthMin
         - [ ] Addition: groupHealthModifierMax
         - [ ] Addition: groupHealthModifierMin
+        - [ ] Addition: general `structures` can be passed in that affect both attackers and defenders.
+        - [ ] Modification: battle-groups will have `structures` that affect them during battle, vs. singular `structure`.
+        - [ ] Modification: `terrains` will be forcefully plural to match naming conventions and suggest an array of terrain vs. `terrain` which will remain singular.
+        - [ ] Modification: the battle module will take `terrains` at a global level, and `terrains` at a battle group level.
         - [ ] Modification: all Min and Max rules need values (although the code should defend itself from missing ones and provide defaults).
 To have it effectively unbounded, use large numbers (note that -Infinity/Infinity are not JSON friendly).
         - [ ] Modification: structures can have `equipment` representing items being mounted and active on the structure.
         - [ ] Modification: structures can have a `vault`, representing items being stored in the structure.